-Nowadays, new whiskey brands pop up everywhere, and many of them are probably in reality whiskey bonders, while others are simply bottlers.
+Nowadays, new whiskey brands pop up everywhere, and some of them are probably in reality whiskey bonders, while others are simply bottlers.
 The definition of what a whiskey bonder is needs to be examined a bit now that the tradition is coming back.
 Many whiskey companies start building a brand without having a distillery – some because they are building their distillery, or their distillery is so new that their own liquid isn’t whiskey yet, and they buy sourced whiskey to release under their brand in the meantime, either as a custom made ready product or they own a warehouse where they finish the sourced whiskey in own casks.

 Chapel Gate has its home on a family farm in county Clare where they’ve built a rackhouse where all the magic will happen.
 Their first whiskey, The Gael, was released during 2017, a very interesting blend.
-It consists in not less than four different whiskeys, three single malts and one grain.
+It consists of not less than four different whiskeys, three single malts and one grain.
 These whiskeys have arrived already mature to Chapel Gate, and have been carefully blended there.

-Fresh apple with a light hint of mint, honey and citrus.
+Fresh apple with a hint of mint, honey, citrus and some kind of pepper.

-There’s loads going on here.
-The first entrant is lime and fresh stone fruit, followed by a floral character and lots of honey.
-Pepper comes in at the end, it’s quite intense but mixes well with the honey and creates a nice long and spicy finish.
+The first entrant is fresh stone fruit, citrus, followed by a floral character, some vanilla, and honey.
+There’s pepper at the end, it’s quite intense, but mixes with the fruity and floral flavours and creates a long spicy finish.

 Read more about Chapel Gate and The Gael here.